LovelaceAcademy/Learn/_posts/2021-08-23-fungible-token-minting-guide.markdown

 This policy is a simple policy that requires a single signature from the `ft-policy.skey` private signing key.

 ## Create Source and Destination Wallet Keys and Addresses
 We will then create another set of keys for two wallets.
-One source wallet to mint the fungible tokens, and one destination wallet to receive the minted tokens.
-Although you can use the same policy key to generate an address to receive ADA and mint the custom tokens, it is recommended to use a different set of keys based on their purpose.
+One source wallet to get testnet tADA from the faucet to mint the fungible tokens, and one destination wallet to receive the minted tokens.
+Although in theory you can use the same policy key to generate an address to receive tADA and mint the custom tokens, it is recommended to use a different set of keys based on their purpose.

 ```bash
 cardano-cli address key-gen \